Something v. Nothing

 It runs thus:

-1. There must be something or nothing: one or the other, not neither and not both.
+1. There must be Something or Nothing: one or the other, not neither and not both.
 This is because the 2 categories are mutually exclusive (not both) and collectively exhaustive (not neither).

 The lawyer for the living sits.